Skip to main content

 The CEMP consists of a Base Plan and fifteen Emergency Support Function Annexes, with supporting Incident Specific Annexes developed as needed.
 The base plan and its annexes serve as a guiding principle for the development of agency specific plans and procedures related to disaster response.

-The Base Plan of the CEMP covers countywide emergency management policies and procedures under seven chapters:
+The Base Plan of the CEMP covers countywide emergency management policies and procedures under eight chapters:

 1. Introduction